IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 -   Avoiding stereotypes (see below);
 -   Using language that empowers men.

 The Commission should avoid language that minimises the issues faced by men.
-See Table [8.1](#table:lang){reference-type="ref" reference="table:lang"} on page
+See Table [8.1] on page

 ### Avoid Stereotypes